sfomuseum/go-geo-show/README.md

 This package exports a single command-line tool called `show` which wraps a variety of standalone tools for displaying different geo formats in a web browser.

-Each one of those tools can be run independently of one another, by design, and this tool bundles them all in to a single binary application.
+Each one of those tools can be run independently of one another, by design, and this tool bundles them all in to a single (larger) binary application for the sake of convenience..

 ## Tools